thankyoudoom/damian-study/week_0/what_to_expect.md

 ## What to Expect

-Welcome to App Academy Bootcamp Prep!
+Welcome to Joseph's Bootcamp!
 The goal of this course is to equip you with strong programming fundamentals in JavaScript and prepare you to be a top candidate for coding bootcamps.
 This course will not be easy.
 Do not expect to devote only the 2 hours during class time and become a top candidate.
 Devote as